How the public is betting the Rams vs. Bucs in the NFC Divisional round

 Over/Under

-Total points is installed at 48.5.
-77% of handle and 79% of total bets are on the over/under.
+Total points is installed at 48.0.
+65% of handle and 72% of bets are on the over.

 Is the public right?